MSeal/RimworldDisasterTornado/README.md

 ## Changes
 - Brings back tornados
+- Makes tornados dissipate when over thick roofs (mountain tiles)
 - Disaster options in Mod Settings

 ## Description

 Adds B18 tornadoes back for those that enjoyed the natual disaster.
-This doesn't modify the behavior of tornadoes in anyway -- the tornado generator and the mod use the same tornado class.
+This doesn't modify the behavior of tornadoes except to make them unable to sustain above mountain roofs.
+The tornado generator and the mod use the same tornado class.

 For a more silly version of tornadoes take a look at [Sharknado](https://github.com/MSeal/RimworldSharknado).